PerformanC/TableC/docs/en-us/tablec_resize.md

 ## Return value

-`tablec_resize` will return the new hashtable structure, you will only need to be sure that you have enough run for that and replace the actual one with the new one, all keys will be rehashed and the table will be freed automatically.
+`tablec_resize` will update the hashtable with new one,you will only need to be sure that you have enough run for that and replace the actual one with the new one, all keys will be rehashed and the table will be freed automatically.

 ## What does it do internally?